amitkot/tmp_hack/README.md

 As nations move toward self-severign identity (SSI) management, such systems usually use public blockchains, namely ethereum.
 We propose to use the benefits of a public blockchain keypair, identity and kyc management in community p2p networks.

-Dedu implements a protocol for a community to manage it's education system (curriculum, timelines, vacations) in a a decentralized manner.
+Dedu implements a protocol for a community to manage it's education system (curriculum, timelines, vacations) in a decentralized manner.
 Each participant is authenticated in the p2p network using his public blockchain identity and certifications.
 The local network communication is private and fee-less as opposed to public blockchains such as ethereum.